nerdqueen92/flask_tourist_attraction_project/README.md

 Contributions to this project are welcome!
 Feel free to open issues, submit pull requests, or provide feedback to improve the application.

+### Acknowledgements

+This project is part of the **"Build Python Web Apps with Flask Skill Path"** course offered by **Codecademy**.
+I created this application with guidance and inspiration from the **Codecademy** course materials.
+Special thanks to **Codecademy** for their valuable resources and instruction in web app development using Flask.

 ## License

 This project is licensed under the [MIT License](LICENSE).